stuartlaurie/graph_datagen/README.md

 ### General

 * general directory setup/output
-* can specify no records/file - setting this will define how many files get created as (total no./records per)
+* can specify no records/file - setting this will define how many files get created as (total no./records per) `something to play with for larger datasets` - supports both 1000000 and 1,000,000 formats

 ### admin-import